|

 (single talk or 2- or 3-part series)

-rebellion of a few young artists in Paris against the formalism and sentimentality that
+rebellion of a few young artists in Paris against the formalism and sentimentality

-characterized the academic art in the late 19th-century.
-We’ll
+of academic art in the late 1800s.

 |